anhinga/2022-notes/Generative-autoregressive-models-are-similators/README.md

 ### My reading notes:

-[reading-janus-gpt-wrangling.md](reading-janus-gpt-wrangling.md) - written (this page also contains links to some tools and papers by "Janus" including her **loom** tool and "Prompt Programming for Large Language Models: Beyond the Few-Shot Paradigm" paper, https://arxiv.org/abs/2102.07350)
+[reading-janus-gpt-wrangling.md](reading-janus-gpt-wrangling.md) - written (this page also contains links to some tools and papers by "Janus" including their **loom** tool and "Prompt Programming for Large Language Models: Beyond the Few-Shot Paradigm" paper, https://arxiv.org/abs/2102.07350)

 [reading-simulators-essay.md](reading-simulators-essay.md) - written